100 Perosn Corporate Ice Breaker for Large Groups (in-person)

 Here is a quick checklist before you run any large group ice breaker:

-- Plan for acoustics.
+• Plan for acoustics.
 Large rooms get noisy fast.
-Use a microphone if you have more than 30 people.
+Use a microphone to get everyone's attention.

 Measuring Success